PART 32: FREQUENT FLYERS

 “I’m just glad it’s over with,” Tim sighed.
 “Not only the time travel but also the mess with Julie.
 Maybe life can get back to normal now.”

 Tim hesitated only briefly before smiling back at Chartreuse.
 “I-I’d like that,” he admitted.
-“And it’s not that I didn’t enjoy it!
+“And it’s not that I didn’t enjoy it, Chartreuse!
 I mean, I did agree to come here.
 It’s only… it’s a lot to take in.
 It’s easier for me to handle social stuff when it’s just me and Clarke, I guess.”

 “Time travel is overwhelming no matter who you are,” Frank remarked.
 He turned away from the window.
 “Before you all go, the logical question we need to ask now is – is there anything further to say about Julie’s reaction?”

 No one spoke.
 Then Luci let out a sigh of resignation.
 “It doesn’t look like it, much as I wish that weren’t the case,” she said.
 “I mean, we all saw Julie today.
-She should have been incensed, and she wasn’t.
+She should have been angry, and she wasn’t.
 She was smiling.
 Smiling in a weird, contented way, like she got what she wanted.
 My past self was right, it’s too perfect.
 We’re missing a piece of the puzzle.”

 “It was her birthday,” Chartreuse pointed out.
 “Maybe Julie decided to, like, accept that the skeletons were out, in order to restart her life at sweet sixteen.”